bcgsc/AMPSeek/README.md

 3. RUNCOLABFOLD: This step runs `LocalColabFold` on the input `.fa` file and saves the 3D structure prediction.
 4. ZIPFOLDS: This step zips the output of `LocalColabFold` to make it usable for `tAMPer`.
 5. RUNTAMPER: This step runs `tAMPer` on the input `.fa` and zipped structure files.
 It saves the toxicity report at the end of its prediction.
-6. COMPILERESULTS: This step compiles the results from steps 2, 3, and 5 into a `.html` file.
+6. COMPILERESULTS: This step compiles the results from steps 2, 3, and 5 into an interactive `.html` file.

 ![Pipeline](imgs/pipeline.png)

 ### Main Images/Environments:

 1. AMPlify: "quay.io/biocontainers/amplify:1.1.0--hdfd78af_0" container image has been used.
 This contains AMPlify v1.1.0 and its dependencies.
 2. LocalColabFold:  "biohpc/localcolabfold:1.5" container image has been used.
-This contains LocalColabFold v1.4.0 and its dependencies.
+This contains LocalColabFold v1.5.0 and its dependencies.
 3. tAMPer: tAMPer has been added as a subproject.
 Its listed dependencies have beeen used with conda according to tAMPer's yml file.
+4. Visualization: "itsberkeucar/ampseek-visualization" container image has been used.
+This contains Jinja2, matplotlib,

 ### Pipeline Input
 This pipeline only takes one input file, a FASTA file.
 The FASTA file contains the peptide sequences that are wanted to be predicted in antimicrobial property and toxicity.